drewdeponte/git-ps-book/src/guides/pull-integrated-patches-down.md

 1. `gps pull`
 2. if conflict, resolve it
-3. if conflict, `gps add` resolved conflict files
+3. if conflict, `git add` resolved conflict files
-4. if conflict, `gps rebase --continue`
+4. if conflict, `git rebase --continue`
 5. repeat steps 2 to 4 for each conflicting patch

 ## WalkThrough

 The TL;DR section makes this feel trivial.
-And generally it is pretty trivial as you simply run `gps pull`, which effectively runs a `git fetch` to update your local repositories knowledge of the upstream repository's Git tree followed by a `git rebase --onto <upstream-branch-name> <upstream-branch-name> <head-branch-shortname>` , e.g. `git rebase --onto origin/main origin/main main`.
+And generally it is pretty trivial as you simply run `gps pull`, which effectively runs a `git fetch` to update your local repository's knowledge of the upstream repository's Git tree followed by a `git rebase --onto <upstream-branch-name> <upstream-branch-name> <head-branch-shortname>` , e.g. `git rebase --onto origin/main origin/main main`.